Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/sitemap/index.md

 #### Since v2.11.0/3.8.0

 * *character.encoding* The character encoding for the output from the servlet.
 If not specified, the container's default encoding for XML files is used (which is ISO-8859-1 for Jetty).

+#### Since v3.14.0

+* *extensionless.urls* This property controls whether page links included in sitemap should be generated with or without .html extension.
+If not specified or specified as false (default), page links will end with .html.
+If specified as true, path is included with a trailing slash, e.g. /content/geometrixx/en/